 Reporting a Crime

-Crimes can be reported by calling the University police at 837-9300 (911 for emergencies) by going to the Police Department on Roberts Avenue, or by using the emergency phones on campus.
+Crimes can be reported by calling the University Police at 837-9300 (911 for emergencies); by going to the Police Department at the Midtown Campus, or by using the emergency phones on campus.
 An officer will be dispatched to your location to begin an investigation of the crime.
 The officer will want to know some basic information about you as the complainant and the incident you are reporting.
 You may be asked to give a signed statement attesting to the facts of the incident.

 Confidential Reporting Procedures